-The Company is committed to maintain a high standard of corporate governance practices and procedures to safeguard the interests of the shareholders and enhance the performance of the Group.
+Tai Sang Land Development Limited (the "Company", together with its subsidiaries collectively referred as to the "Group") is committed to maintain a high standard of corporate governance practices and procedures to safeguard the interests of the shareholders and enhance the performance of the Group.
 The Company endeavours to ensure that its businesses are conducted in accordance with rules and regulations, and applicable codes and standards.

-The Company complied with all the code provisions of the Corporate Governance Code (the "CG Code") as set out in Appendix 14 to the Listing Rules throughout the accounting year ended 31st December 2021, except for the code provision A.2.1, as explained in the section headed "Chairman and Chief Executive" below.
+The Company complied with all the code provisions of the Corporate Governance Code (the "CG Code") as set out in Appendix 14 to the Rules Governing the Listing of Securities (the "Listing Rules") on The Stock Exchange of Hong Kong Limited (the "Stock Exchange") throughout the accounting year ended 31st December 2022, except for the code provision C.2.1, as explained in the section headed "Chairman and Chief Executive" below.